Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/create-a-mail-message.md

 *   In the **Description** box, optionally enter a description.

-## Fill Out a Mail Message Manually
+## Fill out a mail message manually

 1. In the **Input** section, click **Fill out manually**.
 2. Enter the sender name in the **From** box.